Mildred Miller: Working at the Met

 While performing in Germany, Miller drew the attention of Rudolf Bing, then General Manager of the Metropolitan Opera.
 He offered her a contract with the company which she initially rejected as she felt the roles she was being offered were too small.
 However, he returned later with a better offer and Miller made her debut at the Met on November 17, 1951, as Cherubino in Wolfgang Amadeus Mozart's The Marriage of Figaro with Cesare Siepi in the title role, Nadine Conner as Susanna, John Brownlee as Count Almaviva, Victoria de los Angeles as Countess Almaviva, and Fritz Reiner conducting.
 This was notably the first performance that the mezzo-soprano used the name "Mildred Miller", as Bing had suggested that a different name would counter any potential anti-German sentiment arising, after the World War, which might be stimulated by the German name "Müller".

 Miller remained committed to the Met for the next 23 years.
 Among the many roles she portrayed at the house were Annina and Octavian in Der Rosenkavalier, the Composer in Ariadne auf Naxos, Dorabella in Così fan tutte, Feodor in Boris Godunov, Magdalene in Die Meistersinger von Nürnberg, Meg Page in Falstaff, Nicklausse in The Tales of Hoffmann, the Page in Salome, Preziosilla, Prince Orlofsky in Die Fledermaus, Rosette in Manon, Rosina in The Barber of Seville, the Second Lady in The Magic Flute, the Second Esquire in Parsifal, Siebel in Faust, Suzuki in Madama Butterfly, and the title role in Carmen.
-Her final and 338th performance at the Met was on December 3, 1974 as Lola in Cavalleria rusticana with Elinor Ross as Santuzza, Harry Theyard as Turiddu, and John Nelson conducting.
+Her final and 338th performance at the Met was on December 3, 1974, as Lola in Cavalleria rusticana with Elinor Ross as Santuzza, Harry Theyard as Turiddu, and John Nelson conducting.

 Other career opportunities

 While performing at the Met, Miller also appeared as a guest artist on the stages of many opera houses throughout the world.
-She was a frequent performer at the Opern- und Schauspielhaus Frankfurt from 1959-1973.
+She was a frequent performer at the Opern- und Schauspielhaus Frankfurt from 1959 to 1973.
 She also made appearances at the San Francisco Opera, Lyric Opera of Chicago, Cincinnati Opera, San Antonio Grand Opera Festival, Pittsburgh Opera, Kansas City Opera, Fort Worth Opera, and Opera Pasadena.
 She was a busy recitalist as well, appearing in concerts in such venues as Carnegie Hall and the White House.
 She also was a regular guest on both the radio and television broadcasts of The Bell Telephone Hour and appeared several times on The Voice of Firestone and The Ed Sullivan Show.